mxcrawford/Mendix-AWS-Rekognition/README.md

 <img src="readme-img/mx-build-run-qrcode.jpg"/>

-20. Use your newly built app!
+20. Congratulations you can now use your newly built app!

 <img src="readme-img/end-result.jpg"/>